FG-s-Modlists/FGs-Modlists-Site/content/en/livingskyrim/mcm.md

 You'll be prompted to exit the MCM.
 Do so.
 You'll then receive a popup with information about the MCM preset you've chosen.
 Click "Run Recording".

 Once again, ***WAIT.*** This can take up to 10 minutes to complete.
 During this wait, if you receive any pop-up messages, click through them.
 When it is finished, you will receive one final pop-up message stating the MCMs are now configured.

+## Further Changes
+Due to some unforseen issues with hotkey bindings during the recording process you may have several overlapping keybinds once you have done the above steps, all known conflicts are listed here, so you can adjust them yourself:

+#### Take Notes
+ - Open Journal should be bound to the 'B' Key.